Teaching Symbolism for Literary Analysis

 A favorite literary term?
 Symbolism is a strong contender for me.
 When I teach The Great Gatsby, I must remind myself not to spend too much of a lesson mapping out characters and their colors.
 When I teach A Raisin in the Sun, I can’t (well, I probably COULD) spend a week discussing Mama’s plant.
 Not everyone is as excited as I am, and we must move to other ideas!
 One of the greatest parts of teaching symbolism is exploring the way it connects to other pieces of the story, and that is what our standards ask us to achieve.

 Another great part of teaching symbolism discussion is the varying interpretations students have.
 Because symbolism is largely open to interpretation, it can be difficult to find agreement, especially with older students looking to quarrel for the sake of quarreling.
-I learn about my student and the applications from their lives that they apply to literature.
+The meaning of a symbol to my students teaches me about how they apply concepts from their lives to literature.
 Our symbolism class discussions are often some of our best discussions.
 Teaching symbolism in literature will be engaging!

 Teaching symbolism with secondary language arts students requires brain-based learning strategies, including a connection to students' lives.
 Bring pop culture & common symbols to your teaching symbol lessons.
 Teaching symbolism in literature moves students toward literary analysis.
 For how to teach symbolism, download this free literary analysis guide.
 Teaching symbolism for literary analysis help middle school ELA students & high school English classes with literature lessons & reading.